 contact us Contact Us Today! call us Contact Us Now!

-Buffalo, NY Workers’ Compensation Lawyer
+Workers’ Compensation Lawyer Buffalo, NY

-Your Buffalo, NY Workers’ Compensation Attorneys
+Your Dedicated Workers’ Compensation Attorneys

 Filing a Report With Your Employer

-As a workers’ compensation lawyer in Buffalo, NY employees trust may emphasize during a phone consultation, it is important that you file an incident report for your injuries shortly afterward.
+As a workers’ compensation lawyer in Buffalo, NY may emphasize during a phone consultation, it is important that you file an incident report for your injuries shortly afterward.
 In fact, the very same day would be ideal.
 Your employer may then send you to an appointed physician for an exam and treatment plan.
 This should be covered by your employer and not come out of your pocket.

 Some states may require that you submit a notice to your employer in writing about the accident, while others may permit a verbal notice.
 If you did report the incident via writing, request a copy from your employer and share it with us at Hurwitz, Whitcher & Molloy, LLP so we have as much information as possible.